react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

   }
   ```

-To render different icons for active and inactive states with `native` implementation, you can use a function:
+To render different icons for active and inactive states, you can use a function:

 ```js
 tabBarIcon: ({ focused }) => {